 Specifically, the lawsuit contends that the "Pocket Hose"and "Mini Max Hose"aren't durable, and are not they made of "heavy-duty fire hose construction,"as the companies advertise.
 Filed by plaintiff Micahel Klemballa, the lawsuit states "In fact, the design of the Pocket Hose product is fundamentally defective and thus not suitable to be used as a garden hose as advertised.""When used as instructed, the Pocket Hose will leak and/or burst, rendering the product useless."

 Klemballa alleges that he purchased a Pocket Hose in June which ruptured after he used it just a few times.
 He contends that thousands of similar complaints can be found on various product review websites and message boards.

 However, according to the complaint, the hose, which retails for between $12.99 and $42.99, depending on length, is not even strong enough to withstand normal residential use.
-Klemballa states that Home Depot adopted many of Telebrands false and misleading claims about the product for in-store displays and ads on its website, and reviewed and approved advertising materials that included the retailers own logos and trademarks.
+Klemballa states that Home Depot adopted many of Telebrands' false and misleading claims about the product for in-store displays and ads on its website, and reviewed and approved advertising materials that included the retailer' own logos and trademarks.

 The lawsuit seeks class certification to represent all consumers who have purchased the Pocket Hose in the US, along with a subclass of New York purchasers.
 The plaintiff is represented by James E. Cecchi and Lindsey H. Taylor of Carella Byrne Cecchi Olstein Brody & Agnello PC and by Antonio Vozzolo and Courtney E. Maccarone ofFaruqi & Faruqi LLP.